sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

-compressed content to be decompressed on the client (much more efficiently than the previous scheme), but also if it was directed to a poison page (or any missing page) it would instead decompress a random bit streams into random text, without having any means to discriminate between the two.
+compressed content to be decompressed on the client (much more efficiently than the previous scheme), but also if it was directed to a poison page (or any missing page) it would instead decompress a random bit stream into random text, without having any means to discriminate between the two.

 So you just pepper the site to be crawled with chunks of random noise,